redhat-developer/devspaces-images/codeready-workspaces-traefik/docs/content/observability/tracing/jaeger.md

 _Required, Default=1.0_

-Value passed to the sampler.
+Sampling Param is a value passed to the sampler.

-Valid values are:
+Valid values for Param field are:

 - for `const` sampler, 0 or 1 for always false/true respectively
 - for `probabilistic` sampler, a probability between 0 and 1